Course Catalog 2024-2025

 ARS 280 Introduction to Architectural Design Studio: Analog Processes - Ground (4 Credits)

 In nurturing architecture’s foundational principles of visual, material and conceptual experimentation, this course lays the foundation for subsequent studios, lifelong learning and curiosity for architectural design processes.
 It probes the material, organizational and spatial qualities of the ground, a shared horizontal territory inhabited by plants, people and buildings--one that is as much cultural as it is natural.
 Through iterative and analog processes, students integrate drawing and making to construct and reconstruct lines in the ground.
 Probing the physical and conceptual ground for natural or constructed patterns, students develop foundation-level design skills within the context of larger environmental and cultural discourses.
 Core studio materials are provided.
 Students are responsible for the purchase of additional supplies required for individual projects.
-Not open to students who have taken ARS 283.
+Restrictions: Not open to students who have taken ARS 283.
 Enrollment limited to 15.
 Prerequisite: ARH 110 or equivalent.
 Instructor permission required. {A}

 Fall, Spring, Annually